mikew/brinton-memorial-cookbook/docs/mains/beef-butler.md

 # Beef Butler

-Mary Jane Puxley and Chris Sharpe
+Mary Jane Puxley and Chris Sharpe<br/>
 Anna Sharpe

 - Enough of your favourite cut of steak for 2 people